Install Infinite Scale on a Server

 Install Required Software Packages

-Note that we do not recommend using the Ubuntu embedded Docker installations but install and upgrade them manually to get the latest releases.
+Note that we do not recommend using the Ubuntu embedded Docker installations as they may be outdated, but rather installing and upgrading them manually to get the latest versions.

 - Docker Engine